A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

-Factored MDPs~\citep{boutilierStochasticDynamicProgramming2000,strehlEfficientStructureLearning2007} can be used to describe object-oriented environments or multi-agent settings where the state space can be broken up into independent factors, i.e.\ with sparse relationships over the one-step dynamics.
-This can be leveraged to learn dynamics models that explicitly ignore irrelevant factors in prediction or to compute improved sample complexity bounds for policy learning \citep{haoOnlineSparseReinforcement2021}, and seems particularly relevant for generalisation as additional structure in the context set could map onto the factored structure in the transition and reward functions.
-An initial example of using a similar formalism to a factored MDP in a multi-domain RL setting is \citep{huangAdaRLWhatWhere2021a}, although it does not target the zero-shot policy transfer setting directly.
-We hope to see more work applying these kinds of structural assumptions to generalisation problems.
+Factored MDPs~\shortcite{boutilierStochasticDynamicProgramming2000,strehlEfficientStructureLearning2007} can be used to describe object-oriented environments or multi-agent settings where the state space can be broken up into independent factors, i.e.~with sparse relationships over the one-step dynamics.
+This can be leveraged to learn dynamics models that explicitly ignore irrelevant factors in prediction or to compute improved sample complexity bounds for policy learning \shortcite{haoOnlineSparseReinforcement2021} and seems particularly relevant for generalisation as additional structure in the context set could map onto the factored structure in the transition and reward functions.
+An initial example of using a similar formalism to a factored MDP in a multi-domain RL setting is demonstrated by \shortciteA{huangAdaRLWhatWhere2021a}, although it does not target the zero-shot policy transfer setting directly.
+We note that contextual MDPs can be trivially represented by factored MDPs with two factors, the state and context.
+However, factored MDPs are capable of modelling more structure in a domain if present.
+Therefore, if an environment is capable of being modelled by a factored MDP in addition to a contextual MDP, better generalisation guarantees and results are likely possible if this structure is exploited.
+We hope to see more work applying these kinds of structural assumptions to the zero-shot generalisation problems discussed in this work.